- National Code of Conduct (Football Federation of Australia)

 When does the winter season start and end?

-- The specific dates for each year can and each season can be found in the club calendar
+- The specific dates for each year can vary and each season can be found in the club calendar

 - The Winter Season starts the first weekend in April and concludes the last weekend in August